hessu/aprs-specs/BLE-KISS-API.md

-Specification for AX.25 KISS over BLE (Bluetooth Low Energy)
+Specification for KISS over BLE (Bluetooth Low Energy)
 ================================================================

 Introduction
 ---------------

-This is a specification for transmitting AX.25 frames using the KISS protocol over BLE (Bluetooth Low Energy).
+This is a specification for transmitting frames using the KISS protocol over BLE (Bluetooth Low Energy).
+Typically KISS is used for exchanging AX.25 packet radio frames with a KISS TNC but other link layers than AX.25 can also be used.

 BLE is important because Apple iOS (iPhones, iPads) does not allow apps to talk to USB devices or classic Bluetooth devices (Bluetooth Serial profile).
 Apps can, however, talk to BLE devices just fine.

 BLE is available to Android and other devices just as well.
 It's just that on iOS there's no other option.